Copyright © University of Cambridge. All rights reserved.

 'Dice in a Corner' printed from http://nrich.maths.org/

-There are three dice sitting in the corner with the simple rule that where two dice meet there must be the same numbers facing each other.
+Three dice are sitting in the corner with the simple rule that where two faces touch they must be the same numbers.

 So, in the first picture above there are $3$'s at the bottom of the red dice and on the top of the middle green and there are $4$'s on the bottom of the green dice and the top of the white dice.
 The numbers on the seven faces that can be seen are then added and make $21$.

 In the second picture above there are $4$'s at the left of the red dice and on the right of the green dice and there are $3$'s on the left of the green dice and the right of the white dice.
 The numbers on the seven faces that can be seen are then added and make $23$.